effektsvk/shairport-sync-metadata-webserver/README.md

 ---

 This is (supposed to be) HTML page showing metadata from shairport-sync metadata which is then outputted as a separate file, that is possible thanks to awesome @birdslikewires.
-It is early WIP, it's basically unusable.
-I'm begginer and I'm trying to figure out things.
+It is still WIP, but it's usable.
 I've only put this here for better copying between my NAS (where shairport is installed and used) and my PC.

 ---

 # Current state
-The only thing that works is album art metadata.
+- Automatic refreshing of metadata and album art :heavy_check_mark:
+- CSS of index.html :heavy_multiplication_x:

 ---